Sitecore/Sitecore.Pathfinder/CONTRIBUTING.md

 Alternatively the ``IFactoryService`` can be used to instantiate new objects.

-To enable plugins, Pathfinder adds any assemblies in the /sitecore.project/extensions and /sitecore.tools/extensions directories to the MEF graph.
+To enable plugins, Pathfinder adds any assemblies in the /sitecore.project/extensions directory to the MEF graph.
 This means that developers can xcopy an assembly to an extensions folder, and Pathfinder will automatically include the assembly without any configuration.

-### Services
+### Some services

 Services                | Description
 ------------------------|-------------